+This detailed assessment of effects on the Special Landscape Qualities of the Shetland National Scenic Area (NSA) updates the assessment presented within the 2020 Supplementary Environmental Information (SEI) and articulates the further reduction in visual and perceptual effects on the special qualities of parts of the NSA that would arise through the removal of five turbines

-This detailed assessment of effects on the Special Landscape Qualities of the Shetland National Scenic Area follows on from amendments made to the to the Proposed Development in the context of SNH's objection letter dated 15th July 2019.
-The objection stated "we consider that the current proposal would have significant adverse effects on the special qualities of the Shetland National Scenic Area such that the objectives of the designation and overall integrity of the area would be compromised."
-Whilst the 2019 EIA Report did not find significant effects on the constituent landscape character units within the NSA, the revision to the Proposed Development through the deletion of six turbines and the dropping in height of nine turbines from 200 m to 180 m, is intended to reduce the indirect influence of the Proposed Development on the affected sub units of the NSA.
+It provides an assessment of the revised Proposed Development, as discussed with NatureScot (NS) in December 2020 and seeks to further address NS's objection letter dated 15th July 2019.
+The objection states "we consider that the current proposal would have significant adverse effects on the special qualities of the Shetland National Scenic Area such that the objectives of the designation and overall integrity of the area would be compromised."

+Whilst neither the 2019 EIA Report nor the 2020 SEI found any significant effects on the constituent landscape character units and associated special qualities within the NSA, the revision to the Proposed Development through the deletion of five further turbines and the introduction of a consistent blade tip height of 180m, is intended to reduce the indirect influence of the Proposed Development on the affected sub units of the NSA by reducing the wind farm's association with the coastal landscape and reinforcing its presence with the upland core of Yell.

-The assessment set out below is based on emerging guidance prepared by SNH on assessing how special landscape qualities may be affected by development proposals.
+The assessment set out below is based on the draft guidance prepared by NS to guide the assessment of effects on the special landscape qualities on assessing how special landscape qualities may be affected by development proposals.